kyma-project/website/content/blog-posts/2022-11-17-release-notes-2.9/index.md

 ## CLI

-### Adjust function commands to the new API version
+### Adjust Function commands to the new API version

 Following the recent API changes in Serverless, the related Kyma CLI commands were adjusted to comply with the `serverless.kyma.project.io/v1alpha2` API version.